 It was within our various fraternal homes that long-standing friendships were shaped and formed that endure to this day.
 There is no doubt that through a wide-range of historic decades, we have endured because we have adhered to our primary principles and traditions from generation-to-generation to guide us successfully.
 In moments of fraternal distress, or even extreme crisis, which has occurred on occasion, there was no asking Siri or googling for answers.
 We worked together without too much rancor, fraternal upset, or polarization to reach accord, and there have been issues that have certainly stretched and stressed our fraternal chain though our history since 1874.
 That is not to say that every decision was the right decision, historically speaking.
 However, we continue to exhibit a resolute uniformity of vision, courage, and character as we enter our 147th year of fraternal existence to be perseverant and determined, uncompromisingly so.
 These qualities always matter.
 Our brotherhood endures, and the Castle, our historic treasure, endures because there has been no fear and uncertainty in our fraternal DNA.
 That has been our good fortune through most of our history, and that good fortune is driven by collective disciplined care, concern, and responsibility, and that perfect balance is what creates the possibility of enduring historic joy.

 The reality of that enduring fraternal joy comes from the wealth of generations of brothers and their collective good will, wisdom, and fraternal action.
 These qualities make our fraternal history so compelling.
 For instance, brothers designed and built our first Q. T. V. Chapter Hall where Coburn Hall is now, and then they moved across the street and rebuilt the chapter hall in order for Coburn Hall to be built.
-A Q. T. V. brother designed our first Phi Gamma Delta home, and when the house was being destroyed by fire in 1924, brothers rushed repeatedly into that home in order to retrieve cherished fraternal objects and memorabilia that we still possess.
-In the aftermath, graduate brothers immediately stepped in and purchased the land and raised the necessary funds to build our Castle, and one brother helped oversee its construction on a regular basis.
+A Q. T. V. brother, Frank E. Kidder, 1878, designed our first Phi Gamma Delta home, and Walter Flint, 1882, another Q. T. V. brother, was given the contract to build the house.
+A third Q. T. V. brother, Perley F. Walker, 1896, oversaw the construction of our first Phi Gamma Delta home.
+When the house was being destroyed by fire in 1924, brothers rushed repeatedly into that home in order to retrieve cherished fraternal objects and memorabilia that we still possess.
+In the aftermath, graduate brothers immediately stepped in and purchased the land and raised the necessary funds to build our Castle, and one brother, George H. Hamlin, 1873, helped oversee its construction on a regular basis.

 Interior of the first Phi Gamma Delta House, 1910